anandaswarup/phrase_break_prediction/README.md

         --dataset_dir <Directory containing the processed dataset>
     ```

-    Running this script will save vocabulary files `dataset_dir/vocab/words.txt` and `dataset_dir/vocab/puncs.txt` containing all the words and tags in the dataset.
+    Running this script will save vocabulary files `dataset_dir/vocab/words.txt` and `dataset_dir/vocab/puncs.txt` containing all the words and punctuations in the dataset.
 It will also save `dataset_dir/vocab/params.json` with some extra information.

 2. All model parameters as well as training hyperparameters are specified in `config/blstm.json`, which looks like